Engee documentation

 MaximumPoints

-Select this checkbox to use a fixed size buffer to save input data from previous time steps.
+Select this check box to use a fixed size buffer to save input data from previous time steps.

-The Initial buffer size parameter determines the size of the buffer.
+The parameters Initial buffer size determines the size of the buffer.
 If the buffer is full, new data replaces the data already in the buffer.
 The block uses linear extrapolation to estimate output values that are not in the buffer.

 If the input data is linear, checking this box can save memory.
 If the input data is non-linear, do not select this check box.
 Doing so may result in inaccurate results.